Torre Latinoamericana: Construction

 Many think it was the first skyscraper in Mexico.
 However, skyscrapers may have first appeared in Mexico City between 1910 and 1935.
 The tallest of the time, the International Capital Building (Edificio Internacional de Capitalización) was completed in 1935.
 This building was surpassed by the Edificio Miguel E. Abed, which, in turn, was surpassed by the Latinoamericana Tower.
 The Latinoamericana Tower opened its doors on April 30, 1956.

-The Torre Latinoamericana was built on the place which was formerly occupied by the animal house, some kind of zoo of the Tlatoani Mexica Moctezuma II.
-After the conquest, there was built Convent of San Francisco.
-Later, the monastery was disbanded and most of its property confiscated.
+The Torre Latinoamericana was built on the site formerly occupied by the animal house — a private zoo maintained by the Mexica Tlatoani Moctezuma II.
+After the Spanish conquest, the Convent of San Francisco was built on the site.
+The monastery was later dissolved, and most of its property was confiscated..

 The Torre Latinoamericana was built to headquarter La Latinoamericana, Seguros, S.A., an insurance company founded on April 30, 1906.
 The building took its name from this company as it began to be built during the postwar boom of the late 1940s, which lasted until the early 1970s.
 At the time of its construction, the insurance company was controlled by the Mexican tycoon Miguel S. Macedo, who headed one of Mexico's largest financial consortiums at the time.

 Originally the insurance company occupied a smaller building at the same location.
 In 1947 it temporarily relocated to a nearby office while the tower was built.
 Once it was finished in 1956, the insurance company moved into the tower's 4th to 8th floors.
 The rest of the building's office space was for lease.
 At the time of its completion the Torre Latinoamericana was the 45th tallest building in the world.
 It was also the tallest building in Latin America, and the fourth in height in the world outside New York.
 Its public observation deck on the 44th floor is the highest in Mexico City.